-If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the DSL.
-If the concern is with regards to the headteacher, it must be referred to the chair of governors.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Headteacher (Mr R Jones) or with the DSL, in the knowledge that such concerns raised to the DSL will always be shared with the Headteacher.
+If the concern is with regards to the Headteacher, it must be referred to the chair of governors.